Films will be accepted from September 8, 2020 through midnight on March 17, 2021. All submissions must be received by

 After you have thoroughly read the rules and guidelines below, click the Submission Form box to begin your Millburn Film Fest application.

 Official Rules & Guidelines for Regular Submissions

 To submit, you must be a full-time student enrolled in Millburn High School, Millburn Middle School, or Washington School for the academic year and have played a major role (e.g. director, writer, editor, cinematographer) in creating the film.

 The film must be entirely student produced.
 Adults (industry professionals, faculty, parents, guardians, or anyone over the age of 19) may only assist in an advisory capacity or as an actor/documentary subject.

-The film must have been completed between January 1st of the prior calendar year and the festival submission deadline (e.g., for the 2019 festival, the film must have been completed between January 1, 2018 and February 25, 2019).
+The film must have been completed between January 1st of the prior calendar year and the festival submission deadline (e.g., for the 2021 festival, the film must have been completed between January 1, 2020 and March 17, 2021, the submission deadline).

 A single student may submit no more than two films in which they played one or more of the following roles: producer, director, writer, cinematographer, or editor.